Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Pilasters and Columns

 Pombaline buildings sometimes incorporated pilasters and columns into their architectural design.
-These vertical elements, often made of stone or stucco, were used to create a sense of rhythm and proportion.
-They added a touch of grandeur to the buildings and evoked classical architectural influences.
+These vertical elements, often made of stone or stucco, added a touch of grandeur to the buildings and classical look.

 Sculptures and Statues